-Should it be necessary for a student to make up either of the first two exams, that will be done toward the end of the term.
+Should it be necessary for a student to make up either of the first two exams that will be done toward the end of the term.

 Quizzes will cover materials from the reading assignments and will be administered at the beginning of the topic with which they are associated.
 That is, the quiz will come before any classroom discussion of the topic.
 Often quizzes will come at the beginning of the class period.
 Students who have read the assignment should do well on the quiz.
 NO MAKEUPS WILL BE GIVEN FOR QUIZZES.
-The five (5) best quiz grades will be used to calculate the grade for this portion of the class meaning a student who takes all the quizzes can drop the two lowest grades.
+The five (5) best quiz grades will be used to calculate the grade for this portion of the class meaning that a student who takes all the quizzes can drop the two lowest grades.
+The five quizzes will equal half an exam grade.